 Some of the crucial areas identified as potential applications for Blockchain are Governance and public record management.
 The government is tasked with keeping and transferring records at high volume while running services (which often include several transactions) for the public.
 Blockchain can be used to store data of that can be transferred between departments providing different services to make processes more efficient while keeping the data secure.
 And it is being done already!

 In 2017, IBM Institute for Business Value, surveyed over 200 leaders in 16 different countries to look into their interest in adopting blockchain technologies into Governance.
 They also studied the applicability of blockchain in this field and concluded that trust and bureaucracy issues could be solved using this technology.
-Some of the governments – which they labeled ‘trailblazer’ governments – had already been “launching projects that apply blockchain to transform regulatory compliance, contract management, identity management, and citizen services.”
-Meanwhile, other authorities appeared very keen to implement blockchain in the near future.
+Some of the governments – which they labelled ‘trailblazer’ governments – had already been “launching projects that apply blockchain to transform regulatory compliance, contract management, identity management, and citizen services.”

 In India, Finance Minister Arun Jaitley recently said that the country would “explore the use of blockchain technology proactively.”
 The country’s tech industry association NASSCOM is also partnering with Canada’s Blockchain Research Institute (BRI) to explore the use of blockchain in government and academic institutions, as well as businesses.
 The partnership was announced during Canadian Prime Minister Justin Trudeau’s visit to India.